spypaul/MQSim_CXL/README.md

 7. The simulator output will be in the \Results folder in the root directory of the simulator package.
 For more details, please read the descriptions in [Simulator Output](#simulator-output) of this document.

 ## Detailed Instructions for ATC'23 Evaluation
+In this section, we will provide detailed instructions on setting up experiments for reproducing evaluation results from our research paper, _Overcoming the Memory Wall with CXL-Enabled SSDs_.

+### Workloads and Trace Files
+We evaluate CXL-flash device with two types of workloads: synthetic and real-world.

+The synthetic workload contains:
+* Hash map
+* Matrix multiply (indirect delta)
+* Min heap
+* Random
+* Stride

+and

+the real-world workload contains:
+* BERT[1]
+* Page rank (GAPBS[2])
+* Radiosity (Splash-3[3])
+* XZ (Spec CPU[4])
+* YCSB F[5]

+We include our synthetic workload source code in \test\Synthetic_Workloads of [Trace Generator](https://github.com/dgist-datalab/trace_generator.git).
+We did not make any modification to the proprietary source code when collecting real-world workload traces.
+Users can find the source code from their code bases.

+Since tracing results can be different, we also publish the trace files (\*.trace) utilized for the research paper in [here]().
+For your reference, [here]() also contains the raw trace files (\*.pout and \*.vout).

+###Evaluation with Synthetic Workloads

+###Evaluation with Real-world Workloads

 # MQSim CXL: A Simulator for CXL-flash

+MQSim CXL is a trace-driven CXL-flash device simulator builts on top of MQSim-E[6], a version of MQSim[7].
+The following documentation provides detailed information about the useage of MQSim CXL.

 ## Usage in Windows